 - Select Simple direct grading for the assignment Grading method.

-Select Launch PDF editor under Grading to view and edit and PDF submission in Joule Grader.
+Select Launch PDF editor under Grading to view and edit and PDF submission in the Grader.
 With the PDF editor you can mark up and add comments to student submissions.
 View inline lets you view the content only.
 You need to open the PDF editor to annotate.

 Use these tools in the PDF editor to mark up the submission: